 HackNJIT is a 24-hour hackathon at the New Jersey Institute of Technology, run by its ACM student chapter (about us: njit.acm.org) in conjunction with the Ying Wu College of Computing.
 Students break into small teams of up to 4, work together over 24 hours to create a tech project, and at the end present it to our judges!

 HackNJIT begins on Saturday, November 9th, at 11 am, and ends the next day at around 5 pm.
-It takes place at the Campus Center of NJIT.
+It takes place on the second floor of NJIT's Campus Center.
 The street address is 150 Bleeker Street, Newark NJ.

 Yes, and yes!
 Students attending HackNJIT enjoy free food, free swag from sponsors, tech workshops, and fun events — expect a cup-stacking contest, a pie-eating contest, karaoke hour, and more!

 Each year, 200-300 students attend HackNJIT!